Prag8855/aab/content/guides/address-change.md

 ---
 Title: How to change your address in Germany
 Short_title: How to change your address
-Description: When you move into a new apartment, you must change your official address.
-It's not automatic.
-This guide shows you how to do it.
+Description: This guide explains how to change your address and redirect your mail.
 Date_created: 2022-09-24
 ---